jack-mil/atpg-toolkit/docs/appendix_a.typ

   - The `BaseSim` parent provides the basis for general 5-valued simulation.

 - `atpg_toolkit.faultsim.FaultSimulator`
-  - Perform fault propagation through a circuit to find detected faults given a test vector with `FaultSimulator.detect_faults()`
+  - Perform deductive fault simulation by propagating fault-lists through a circuit to detected faults given a test vector with `FaultSimulator.detect_faults()`.

 - `atpg_toolkit.podem.TestGenerator`
   - The PODEM Test Pattern generator.
 Use `TestGenerator.generate_test()` to find a test for a fault.

 #v(2em)

 In the source distribution, you will also find several other folders related to development and testing.
-Many serve as useful reference on using the tools provided by the package.
+Many serve as useful reference of using the tools provided by the package.

 - `circuits/`
   - netlists of various size that can be loaded by the Simulators